-Determines the size of the user-level software buffer used by the driver.
+The size of the user-level software buffer used by the driver.
 Not to be confused with sndbuf and recbuf options which correspond to the kernel socket buffers.
-It is recommended to have val(buffer) >= max(val(sndbuf),val(recbuf)).
+It is recommended to have val(buffer) >= max(val(sndbuf),val(recbuf)) to avoid performance issues due to unnecessary copying.
 In fact, the val(buffer) is automatically set to the above maximum when sndbuf or recbuf values are set.
+However, since the actual sizes set for sndbuf and recbuf usually becomes larger, you are encouraged to use inet:getopts/2 to analyze the behavior of your operating system.